alpaker/fill-column-indicator/README.markdown

   the buffer.
 (This problem stems from the fact that the performance of the primitive overlay commands is degraded by multibyte characters.)

-o An issue specifc to the Mac OS X (NextStep) port, versions 23.0-23.2: On graphical displays, the cursor will disappear when positioned directly on top of the fill-column rule (i.e., when it is positioned at the end of a line that extends up to but not past the fill-column).
+* An issue specifc to the Mac OS X (NextStep) port, versions 23.0-23.2: On graphical displays, the cursor will disappear when positioned directly on top of the fill-column rule (i.e., when it is positioned at the end of a line that extends up to but not past the fill-column).
 The best way to deal with this is to upgrade to 23.3 or to 24 (or downgrade to 22).
-If that isn't practical, a fix is available via the mini-package fci-osx-23-fix.el, which can be downloaded from either:
+If that isn't practical, a fix is available via the mini-package fci-osx-23-fix.el, which can be downloaded from this page.

-    github.com/alpaker/Fill-Column-Indicator

-  or

-    emacswiki.org/emacs/FillColumnIndicator

 Directions for its use are given in the file header.

 Todo
 ====